 Paris, France.

-Study abroad in Paris
+Study abroad in Paris, France

 UF in Paris

-Offered Spring and Summer terms
+Offered Spring and Summer terms.

-Warrington’s Paris partner: St. John’s University
+Heavener’s Paris partner: St. John’s University

 SJU assists in coordinating the UF in Paris custom program.
 SJU is an American university in New York.
-Since SJU opened its Rome campus in 2008, they have offered quality programs that embody the SJU tradition of excellence and service.
+Since SJU opened its Paris campus in 2008, they have offered quality programs that embody the SJU tradition of excellence and service.
 The university is internationally known for the high quality of its professors.
 As a result, the campus draws students from across the United States and around the world.

 The campus is centrally located in Saint-Germain, one of the most popular areas in Paris.
 Located in the 6th Arrondissement, it is within walking distance of attractions such as the Louvre Museum, Jardin du Luxembourg, and the lively Boulevard Saint-Germain.